 \subsection{Evaluating consistency between view pairs}

 Intuitively, an ideal pair of views $(V_1, V_2)$ for correspondence learning should feature the same set of objects undergoing transformations in motion, pose, and perspective.
 Such views must therefore exhibit local variations that reflect these transformations while maintaining global consistency.
-To measure these properties, we developed an evaluation tool.
+To measure these properties, we developed consistency metrics.
 Figure~\ref{fig:method} (b) provides a visual illustration.

 Let $f_*(\cdot)$ and $f_i(\cdot)$ denote functions that extract a transformer-based global and local embedding at a spatial location $i$, respectively for a single input $V_1$.
 In our case, $f_*(V_1)$ is the $[CLS]$ token and $f_i(V_1)$ is the $i^{th}$ patch token extracted from a ViT encoder.
-We use the pretrained ViT-B/16 MAE~\cite{he2022masked} to extract both patch tokens and CLS tokens.
+We use the pretrained ViT-B/16 MAE ~\citep{he2022masked} to extract both patch tokens and CLS tokens.
 Let us assume there are $L$ distinct spatial locations, indexed from $1$ to $L$.
-Using this information we calculate the:
+Using this information, we calculate the:

 \myparagraph{Global Similarity (GS)} Measures the overall semantic coherence between views $V_1$ and $V_2$.
 It is defined as the cosine similarity ($sim(\mathbf{u}, \mathbf{v})$) between their respective global embeddings, $f_*(V_1)$ and $f_*(V_2)$.
 High GS is desirable, indicating that global semantic content is preserved.